 If your puppy begins to tug or pull on the leash, stop moving and stand still.
 Avoid yanking or jerking on the leash or attempting to drag your puppy along with you.
 Just stand still and don’t move until your dog comes back to you; pretend you are a tree or a light pole if you have to.
 Only begin moving again once your puppy has come back to you and there is slack in the leash.
 If they start to pull again, repeat the process.
 It can take some time, but your puppy will start to realize they’ll have a lot more fun on walks if they don’t pull on the leash.

 Leash training can be a lifelong process for you and your dog, but starting it as a puppy can make daily walks a lot easier.
-With these tips for leash training your puppy, you’re ready to jump in and get started.
+With these tips for leash training your puppy and some general dog walking tips, you’re ready to jump in and get started.